ggsmith842/thrifty-rabbit/README.md

 ### Goals:
-1. Monitor a dividend-focused portfolio for performance and health.
+1. Monitor a portfolio for performance and health.
-2. Create an optimized portfolio by creating a robo-advisor with an objective of maximizing long-term returns
+2. Optimize a portfolio by creating a robo-advisor with an objective of maximizing long-term returns.

 #### 1. Monitoring

 How will this be done?

-1. For a given portfolio collect the fundamentals.
-This is done with the Alpha Vantage API
+1. Collect fundamental data for assets in the portfolio using the [yfinance](https://pypi.org/project/yfinance/) package.
 2. Calculate metrics used to evaluate a stock for a dividend portfolio
     - Yield (%)
     - Dividend Payout Ratio